WebHooks

 Configuring your webhook settings

-The most common mistake with webhooks is providing the wrong URL in the Dashboard.
-Webhooks are configured inside API REST account settings of the Dashboard : https://app.winesitting.com/apiKey.
+Webhooks are configured inside API REST account settings of the Dashboard : https://app.winesitting.com/bearers.

 You can enter any URL you’d like to have events sent to, but this should be a dedicated page on your server, coded per the instructions below.
-You can have multiple API keys with different Webhook URL.
+API Keys and Webhooks are independent.

 Responding to a webhook